 This smart contract stores the identity addresses of all the authorized investors in the issuer's security token i.e. all identities of investors who have been authorized to hold the token after having gone through the appropriate KYC and eligibility checks.
 It is actually a dynamic whitelist of identities.
-It also contains a function called Verified(), which returns a status based on the validity of claims (as per the security token requirements) in the user's identity contract.
-The Identity Registry is managed by the issuer (or his agent) i.e. only the issuer (or his agent) can add or remove identities in the registry (note: this is the basic configuration but can be customized depending on the requirements of the token issuer).
+The Identity Registry makes the link between a wallet address, an onchainID and a country code corresponding to the country of residence of the investor, this country code is set in accordance with the ISO-31668 standard.
+It also contains a function called Verified(), which returns a status based on the validity of claims (as per the security token requirements) in the user's onchainID.
+The Identity Registry is managed by the issuer's agent(s) i.e. only the issuer's agent(s) can add or remove identities in the registry (note: the agent role on the Identity Registry is set by the issuer, therefore the issuer could set himself as the agent if he wants to keep everything under his own control).
 There is a specific identity registry for each security token.
 A detailed description of the functions can be found in Appendix A.